hardikajmani/physicsDrone/README.md

 This the arduino code for physics Drone project

 This is the code for controlling a quadcopter using an arduino command prompt application in phone connected to arduino via bluetooth using bluetooth module.
- * Presently using this code can switch on,off,increase and decrease the speed of all motors together.
+ * Presently using this we code can switch on,off,increase and decrease the speed of all motors together.
  * conditions given here are:-
                     'o' for on
                     'a' for off